Thursday, March 13, 2008

 “You cannot treat a footballer like any normal worker because you need 11 to play a match –– and they are more like artists than workers.”

 Agreed.
 In the United States, we’re worried about an influx of millions of foreign workers doing work that almost anyone can do.
 Though I question the tone, when this trend worries Americans, I say it’s fair.
-In England, they seem worried about hundreds of foreign workers coming into the country to do work than almost no one can do.
+In England, they seem worried about hundreds of foreign workers coming into the country to do work that almost no one can do.

 Artists, you say, Sepp?
 Why, then, was a young French painter named Claude allowed to pass through London not once, but twice?
 Whither the English painters?
 Weren’t they threatened by his presence?
 Or were they inspired?